DPSSecurity/HTB-writeups/Starting Point Tier 1/Sequel.md

 Category/Tags: Vulnerability Assessment, Databases, MySQL, SQL, Reconnaissance, and Weak Credentials

 ## Description:
 This is the second box in Starting Point Tier 1 Hack The Box presents aspriring cybersecurity professionals with.
-In this box, we are asked to .<br>
+In this box, we are asked to access a SQL database to obtain the flag.<br>

 ## Solution:
 ### **Task 1**: